-- How can I avoid plagiarism?
-In your discussion question or assignment submissions you should use your own words when you write about any material you use from other sources in your own words or place the words of others in quotation marks, i.e. between “… “ - this is important to separate your own original work from work that is already published.
+Both in your contributions to course discussion fora, as well as your assignment submissions you should use your own words when you write about any material you use from other sources, or place the words of others in quotation marks, i.e. between “… “.
+This is important to distinguish your own original work clearly from the work or ideas of others.
 You have to also acknowledge the sources of the material you used.
-In order to do that you cite the source within the text and then at the end add a list detailing all the references you used in the text.
+In order to do that you “cite” the source within your text and then at the end of your text you add a list detailing all the references you used in the text.
 Help on how to cite and reference can be found in the Study Skills Resources on Student Corner.

-The material you present during discussions or in assignments should be from your own work and be written specifically for this programme.
-Any other written or verbal material including your classmate’s or yours have to be cited and referenced.
+The material you present during discussions or in assignments should be your own work and be written specifically for the course.
+Any other written or verbal material including your classmates’ or yours have to be cited and referenced.

-- How do I reference my work?
-Harvard and Vancouver systems are the two commonly used reference styles and used for both in-text citing and creating reference lists at the end of your text.
-The Harvard style requires you to insert the date of publication and name of author(s) in-text every time you refer to a source; you then list the references cited in the text at the end alphabetically by author.
+The Harvard and Vancouver systems are the two commonly used reference styles and used for both intext citing and creating reference lists at the end of your text.
+The Harvard style requires you to insert the date of publication and name of author(s) intext every time you refer to a source; you then list the references cited in the text at the end alphabetically by author.
 If you choose to use Vancouver style you allocate a number to each source and insert the corresponding number every time you refer to a source in the text; at the end, you list all references cited in numerical order.

 Instructors check for plagiarism using plagiarism detection software - this is also available to students to check their own work before submission.

-If markers judge it likely that the detected plagiarism is unintentional and minor, a warning will be given, and you may be asked to resubmit.
+If markers judge it likely that the detected plagiarism is unintentional, a warning will be given, and you may be asked to resubmit.
 In more severe cases, an assignment will be graded “0” and the student will normally be given the opportunity to resubmit the assignment, or may be permitted to retake the course in a later semester.
 Repeat occurrence of plagiarism may result in the student being barred from any further opportunity to submit assignments within Peoples-uni.

 For more on our academic study and writing skills resources library and courses, click here (requires login).